• Skip to main content

 Tips for making African pepper sauce

-If you want more heat, increase the habanero pepper, one at a time till it gets to your desired level.
+• If you want more heat, increase the habanero pepper one at a time until it reaches your desired level.

 pepper sauce served in a dish